 Spinal headaches treatment may include the following:

-Hydration
+• Hydration

 It is possible to raise the pressure of the cerebral spinal fluid (CSF) by hydrating.
-You may need to receive fluids through your veins (the doctor will refer to these as intravenous fluids, or IVs for short).
+You may need to receive fluids through your veins (the doctor will refer to these as intravenous fluids or IVs for short).

-Caffeine
+• Caffeine

 You may be advised by your doctor to consume a caffeinated beverage.

-Bed Rest
+• Bed Rest

 It may be necessary for you to take it easy for 24 to 48 hours.

-Medication
+• Medication

-Blood Patch
+• Blood Patch

 During a procedure, if you experience a spinal headache, the anesthesiologist can create a patch using your blood to seal the leak.

 As a result of injecting anesthetic into the same area, the anesthesiologist inserts the blood patch using a needle.
-Afterwards, Your epidural space will then be filled with a small amount of blood.
+Afterward, Your epidural space will then be filled with a small amount of blood.
+As a result, the blood clots and seals the hole that caused the leak.

 Risk Factors

-Risk factors associated with spinal headaches Lancaster are:
+Risk factors associated with spinal headaches are:

-- Being female
+• Being female

-- Being pregnant
+• Being pregnant

-- A history of frequent headaches
+• A history of frequent headaches

-- Undergoing procedures involving the use of larger needles or multiple punctures in the membrane that surrounds the spinal cord
+• Undergoing procedures involving the use of larger needles or multiple punctures in the membrane that surrounds the spinal cord

-- Having a small body mass
+• Having a small body mass

 Is It Necessary To Seek Assistance?